 5. Talk to several infertility doctors.
 Before you jump into the possible treatments at any fertility clinic, ask questions such as: What is your training?
 How much experience do you have?
 What is your philosophy or therapeutic approach?
 What’s your success rate?
 A good fertility specialist will be happy to give you information about their education and experience.
 Write down your questions and answers before you go into your appointments.
 Make sure the fertility specialist has experience with your particular type of infertility.

 6. Trust your gut from Day One.
 If you’re not comfortable with or simply don’t like your infertility specialist, then walk away right away.
 Don’t stick around, hoping things get better or that your gut instincts are wrong.
 If you’re unhappy with your fertility clinic at the beginning, it won’t likely get better.
-Infertility — and all the fertility treatments and tests — are far too important to be treated likely, so don’t brush away your concerns or bad vibes!
+Infertility issues are far too important to be treated likely, so don’t brush away your concerns or bad vibes!
 Trust your gut.

 7. Talk to a fertility counselor.
 When my husband and I tried to get pregnant through intrauterine insemination (IUI) stage of our fertility journey, we had to see a fertility counselor.
 It was a non-negotiable part of the process (but it cost extra!).
 I’m so glad we talked to her, because she really eased some fears and concerns we had – though she did raise new challenges!
 The most important thing she taught us is that infertility is not something that should be hidden.
 When something is kept a secret, it means it’s a bad thing – and infertility is not something to be ashamed of!
 So, when you’re searching for a fertility clinic or specialist, consider seeing a counselor who specializes in infertility — and don’t be ashamed or embarrassed.

-If you have any questions or thoughts on how to find the right fertility clinic, please comment below.
+If you have any thoughts on how to find the right fertility clinic, please comment below.
 I can’t offer advice or counseling, but it may help to share your experience.